arush-gupta/arush-gupta.github.io/_pages/about.md

 Having had a great interest in teaching, I served as a tutor in the English Language Improvement Training (ELIT) Programme for two years (from the end of my sophomore year till the end of my senior year) in which I tutored other students of the institute who wanted to work on their English language speaking skills
 --->

-For more information on my projects, my academic CV can be found [here](https://arush-gupta.github.io/cv/).

 <!---